mrcity/wiki-java-tools/README.md

 ## Imker
 Batch download files from Wikimedia Commons.

-Instructions for using this tool can be found on the [wiki page](https://commons.wikimedia.org/wiki/Commons:Imker_downloader)

 ## Usage
-[Usage]
+Instructions for using this tool can be found on the [wiki page](https://commons.wikimedia.org/wiki/Commons:Imker_%28batch_download%29)

 ## License
 [GPLv3+](COPYING.GPL)